smbet/leggos_prospectin/README.md

-Here are steps for setting up a conda environment and going from some input magnitudes to a fitted SED with star formation histories and plots with this prospector-based code.
-For additional resources like an overview of prospector (the package that fits the SEDs based on the magnitudes we give it) and SGAS 1527, see the files found under docs/ For anyone taking over this code the next steps that need to be done are also found in the docs directory.
+Here are steps for setting up a conda environment and installing the package, allowing you to go from some input magnitudes to a fitted SED with star formation histories and plots using this prospector-based code.
+For additional resources like an overview of prospector (the package that fits the SEDs based on the magnitudes we give it) and SGAS 1527, see the files found under `docs/`.
+For anyone taking over this code the next steps that need to be done are also found in a file called `nextsteps.txt`, also in the docs directory.

 To download and install the package, first clone this repository: